Down payments are important and you have options.

 - In this case, putting down an additional $5,000 will save you $32 per month, which will save you much more money over the course of the loan.

 During the first few years of your mortgage, the bulk of your payments go directly to pay the interest.
-You can generally deduct interest payments from your taxes—so you actually get a bit of your monthly payments back at the end of the year in the form of tax deductions.
+You can generally deduct interest payments from your taxes.
+Hence, you actually get a bit of your monthly payments back in the form of tax deductions.